jubalh/awesome-package-maintainer/README.md

 By the way, the Open Build service can not only build rpms for openSUSE.
 It can also build packages for Fedora, RHEL, Arch, Debian, Ubuntu, AppImages..

 We recommend to read the [RPM Packaging Tutorial](http://www.mac-vicar.eu/tutorials/rpm-packaging/index.html) now.
-Even when you are not interested in becoming a packager for an RPM based distribution this will serve as a good introdcution.
+Even if you are not interested in becoming a packager for an RPM based distribution this will serve as a good introducution.

 ## What is a package maintainer
-A packager/packgage maintainer is the person who makes this magic happen.
+A packager/package maintainer is the person who makes this magic happen.
 Thanks to them you can easily install software using your package manager eg `zypper install libreoffice`.

 # Tasks